Biography

 Dr. Mansour has been a guest lecturer at international, national, regional, and local medical conferences.
 His research has been published in numerous medical journals, including the Annals of Surgical Oncology and Journal of the American College of Surgeons.
 He is an ad hoc reviewer for the Journal of Surgical Oncology, Annals of Surgery, HPB Journal, Archives of Surgery, and Journal of the American College of Surgeons.

-He is a member of the Americas Hepato-Pancreato-Biliary Association, the Society of Surgical Oncology, the American Society of Clinical Oncology, and the Association for Academic Surgery.
+He is a member of the Americas Hepato-Pancreato-Biliary Association, the Society of Surgical Oncology, and the Association for Academic Surgery.

 Dr. Mansour has been included in D Magazine's Best Doctors list for over 10 years running.